milovincent/tellbot/USAGE.md

     !tgrouplist [--ping] *<group>

 `!tgrouplist` is an alias for `!tgroup` that only allows listing a group.
+It is provided for closeness to the corresponding `@NotBot` command.

 ### !tlistgroups